 - Top 5 Oracle Licensing Compliance Issues in AWS

 - Frequently asked questions on Oracle on AWS

-- Oracle licensing on AWS
+- How we can help – Oracle licensing to AWS service

 Oracle licensing on AWS

 Oracle Licensing on AWS EC2

 When running an Oracle database on an AWS EC2 instance, licensing for the Oracle software is based on the number of virtual CPUs (vCPUs) available to the instance type.

 Specifically, a licensing ratio of 2:1 applies for Enterprise Edition, where 2 vCPUs equal 1 Enterprise Processor license.
 For Standard Edition products, a licensing ratio of 1:1 applies for processor sockets, where 4 vCPUs equal 1 processor socket.”

 As an example, if you have an AWS EC2 instance with 8 vCPUs and you want to run Oracle Enterprise Edition, you would need 4 Enterprise Processor licenses (8 vCPUs / 2 vCPUs per license = 4 licenses).